 If you think Siri hasn’t update much from its previous version, you might haven’t known about it more yet.
 Since Macs have more complex things to do than iPhone, Siri is also able to perform more difficult tasks than performing on the iPhone.
 This makes users talk to their computers more than before, however, you can not work completely with talking to it but it’s improving.

 In addition, Siri is now smarter and more intelligent that you can count on, doing things by asking Siri.
 While you’re at work, you can ask Siri for things like sending messages, creating reminders, searching the web, and more.
 This makes Siri more personalize which will make it more choices about things you search.
 Moreover, you can ask things for dragging and dropping or copying and pasting Siri results in your documents.
-However, you can also ask Siri for finding a particular files, adjusting settings, and commonly your system, software or some sort of information.
+However, you can also ask Siri for finding a particular file, adjusting settings, and commonly your system, software or some sort of information.
+In this post, I’ll show how to install macOS Sierra on VMware on Windows PC.

 - Related: Install macOS Mojave on VMware